 NAWLA Scholarship program

-> Click here to download the flyer to pass-along to your contacts.
+> Click here to download the flyer to pass-along to your contacts or post in your break room.

-The deadline to submit an application for a NAWLA Scholarship is Friday, May 1, 2020.
+The application opens Monday, March 22 and the deadline to submit an application for a NAWLA Scholarship is Friday, May 7, 2021.

 Applicants must be a full- or part-time employee of a current NAWLA member company in good standing, OR a child whose parent/legal guardian works full- or part-time at a current NAWLA member company.